 For employers, a section 125 plan allows them to save money on both payroll and taxes through the tax-sheltered status of the taxable benefit.

 It is a premium-only plan.
-So, it enables employees to choose to withhold some amount of their pre-tax salary for paying their insurance premiums contribution for a majority of the employer-sponsored welfare and health benefit insurance plans.
+So, it enables employees to choose to withhold some amount of their pre-tax salary for paying their insurance premiums contribution for a majority of the employer-sponsored welfare and health benefit insurance packages.

 With this health savings account, you can take advantage of favorable tax treatments for the advantages offered.
 Many companies have this set through the payroll provider.
-The Premium Only Plan (POP) is a simple kind of Section 125 insurance plan.
+The Premium Only Plan (POP) is a simple kind of Section 125 insurance.
 It doesn’t need much maintenance once you set it up through the payroll.

 A Flexible Spending Account (FSA) will let an employee fund some of their medical expense on a pre-tax mode through salary reduction for paying out the expenses incurred that aren’t covered by the insurance.